 The final loss function uses the GAN and $\ell_1$ terms, balanced by $\lambda$.

-In this scenario, there is no incentive for the generator to make use of the noise vector which encodes random information.
-It was also noted in the preliminary experiments in \citep{isola2016image} that the generator simply ignored the added noise and hence the noise was removed in their final experiments.
-This observation is consistent with~\citet{pathakCVPR16context,mathieu2015deep} and the mode collapse phenomenon observed in unconditional cases~\citep{salimans2016improved,goodfellow2016nips}.
-In this paper, we explore different ways to explicitly enforce the generator to use the latent encoding by making it capture relevant information than being random.
+In this scenario, there is little incentive for the generator to make use of the noise vector which encodes random information.
+Isola et al.~\citep{isola2016image} note that the noise was ignored by the generator in preliminary experiments and was removed from the final experiments.
+This was consistent with observations made in the conditional settings by~\citep{pathakCVPR16context,mathieu2015deep}, as well as the mode collapse phenomenon observed in unconditional cases~\citep{salimans2016improved,goodfellow2016nips}.
+In this paper, we explore different ways to explicitly enforce the latent coding to capture relevant information.